-The accolade will be presented in Berlin on 25 November 2020 by German President Frank-Walter Steinmeier.
+The accolade was presented in Berlin on 25 November 2020 by German President Frank-Walter Steinmeier.

 KINEVO 900 and EUV – fascinating innovations